otti10home/test/docs/agents.md

 We recommend reading the [following article](https://research.ibm.com/blog/what-are-ai-agents-llm) to learn more.

-## Implementation in Bee Agent Framework
+## Implementation in Asuna Agent Framework

 An agent can be thought of as a program powered by LLM.
 The LLM generates structured output that is then processed by your program.